HECBioSim/crossflow/examples/Notebooks/Gromacs/README.md

-Two Jupyter notebooks that demonstrate *Xflow* in the context of *Gromacs* simulations.
+Two Jupyter notebooks that demonstrate *Crossflow* in the context of *Gromacs* simulations.

-1. Xbowflow workflows 101: An introduction to writing workflows.
+1. Crossflow workflows 101: An introduction to writing workflows.
-2. Xbowflow 201: An introduction to executing workflows on Xbow clusters.
+2. Crossflow 201: An introduction to executing workflows on pools of workers.